MAKING A COMPLAINT

 Before lodging an official complaint, you are encouraged to seek resolution directly with relevant University member(s) if you believe it is appropriate to do so and you are able, willing and confident in approaching the person(s).

-Should you wish to submit a formal complaint towards the University, please make sure it is done within 12 months of occurrence of the concerned act, decision, or omission.
+If you are not satisfied with the resolution or you do not want to approach the staff member(s), you may wish to submit a formal complaint towards the University.
+Please make sure the complaint is submitted within 12 months of occurrence of the concerned act, decision, or omission.
 Complaints made outside of the 12 month period may only be accepted under special circumstance.

 You can lodge your complaint with Curtin’s Integrity and Standards Unit (ISU) through one of the following methods: